strangerstudios/pmpro-shipping/readme.txt

 Please visit our premium support site at http://www.paidmembershipspro.com for more documentation and our support forums.

 == Changelog ==
+= .3.3 =
+* BUG/ENHANCEMENT: Now sanitizing and validating the hide_shipping/edit parameter when editing a level.
+* BUG/ENHANCEMENT: Wrapped the Shipping Information label for localization in the confirmation message.
+(Thanks, shr3k on GitHub)

 = .3.2 =
 * BUG: Fixed warning with hide_shipping option when saving a level in the dashboard.